Do You Need A REALTOR® To Buy A House?

 A real estate agent will also handle most, if not all, of the paperwork that comes with any real estate transaction.
 So unless you enjoy poring over lots and lots of complicated documents by yourself, you might want a trusted real estate agent to help guide you.

 If you’re not already feeling supremely confident of how to buy a house without an agent, that may be a good sign that you should consider getting one.
 A good real estate agent also knows the market well and can provide guidance on what homes are selling for and what they might be worth.

 So buying a house with an agent can save you lots of money, and buying a house without one may not cost you any additional money in many cases.
 We’ll explore that a bit more in the next section.

-Typically the commission for the real estate agent or REALTOR® is paid by the seller of the home, not the buyer.
+The commission for the real estate agent or REALTOR® is typically paid by the seller of the home, not the buyer.
 This is true for both agents – in almost all cases, the seller pays the commission for both his own agent as well as the agent of the buyer.
 In many cases, the way it works is that the seller agrees to pay 6% commission to his or her agent, which is then split with the buyer’s agent.

 You might think that if you’re buying a house without an agent that you can save the 3% commission that would normally go to the buyer’s agent.
 Unfortunately, that’s not how most real estate transactions work.

 The seller’s contract with the agent typically agrees to pay the seller’s agent a commission of 6 – 7%.
 If there is a buyer’s agent, the seller will pay a portion (usually split) the commission with the buyer’s agent.
 If the buyer is buying a house without an agent, the selling agent will often get to keep the full commission.

 Keep in mind that in the purchase of a home, everything is up for negotiation.
 It’s possible that you might get the seller to take a lower price than they might otherwise if you buy a house without your own agent – but it is something that would have to be negotiated.

 The Bottom Line